kemitchell/levelup-examples/Simple-Index.md

 At this point we know that there is no key for the slug and we have locked the right to create it.

-A naive way to find posts by a specific author, or to find the newest, would be to stream every key-value pair storing a post and pick out (and sort) those meeting our criteria.
+A naive way to find posts by a specific author, or to find the newest, would be to stream every key-value pair storing a post and pick out those meeting our criteria.
 That's a perfectly fine approach when there won't be many posts to store or requests to find them.
 You may be surprised how many real use cases can be plenty well served by that kind of approach, especially when using high-performance storage back-ends.

 However, when data is plentiful, the storage back-end sluggish, or performance